-Sight-threatening ocular complications associated with contact lens wear can develop rapidly, and therefore early recognition and treatment of problems are critical.
-Infectious corneal ulceration is one of the most serious potential complications, and may be ambiguous in its early stage.
+Sight-threatening ocular complications associated with contact lens wear can complications, and may be ambiguous in its early stage.
 Signs and symptoms of infectious corneal ulceration include discomfort, pain, inflammation, purulent discharge, sensitivity to light, cells and flare, and corneal infiltrates.

 Initial symptoms of a minor abrasion and an early infected ulcer are sometimes similar.
 Accordingly, such epithelial defect, if not treated properly, may develop into an infected ulcer.
-In order to prevent serious progression of these conditions, a patient presenting symptoms of abrasions or early ulcers should be evaluated as a patient presenting symptoms of a prasticts of early street should be evaluated at a potential medical emergency, treated accordingly, and be referred to a corneal specialist when appropriate.
+In order to prevent serious progression of these conditions, a patient presenting symptoms of abrasions or early ulcers should be evaluated as a potential medical emergency, treated accordingly, and be referred to a corneal specialist when appropriate.
 Standard therapy for corneal abrasions such as eye patching or the use of steroids or steroid/antibiotic combinations may exacerbate the condition.
-If the patient is wearing a contact lens on the affected eye when examined, the lens should be removed immediately and the lens and lens care products retained for analysis and culturing.
+If the patient is wearing a contact lens on the affected eye when examined, the lens should be removed immediately and the lens and lens care

-During THERAPEUTIC USE, an adverse effect may be due to the original disease or injury or may be due to the effects of wearing a contact lens.
+Builting in ELXALEOPTIC OSL, and values enter that you due to the official disease or injury or may be due to the effects of wearing a contact lens.
 There is a possibility that the existing disease or condition might become worse when a soft contact lens for therapeutic use is used to treat an already diseased or damaged eye.
-The patient should be instructed to avoid serious eye damage by contacting the eye care practitioner IMMEDIATELY if there is any increase in symptoms within wareing the large.
+The patient should be instructed to avoid serious eye damage by contacting the eye care practitioner IMMEDIATELY if there is any increase in symptoms while usering the lens.